 Lawmakers in Texas have been discussing the possibility of regulated sportsbooks for the last few years, but nothing formal has ever been presented.
 Most legislators are focused on passing a Texan casino bill first, and a constitutional amendment would be needed to legalize either industry.

 In January 2021, Texas HB1121 was introduced as an attempt to legalize and regulate sports betting.
 This will start the discussion in the state, but it is unclear if this bill will have much support.

 Texas does not currently have a gaming commission, so it is unclear what group would be put in charge of overseeing and regulating the industry.

-Texas sports betting could become a huge player in the United States, but it’s unclear if and when that will ever take place.
+A Texas online sportsbook market could become a huge player in the United States, but it’s unclear if and when that will ever take place.
 Lawmakers in Texas have made some recent attempts, but most of those bills have never been taken very seriously.

-It is expected that TX online sports betting will be available when the industry officially launches.
-Retail sports betting could be offered at professional sports stadiums throughout the state as there currently aren’t any casinos in operation.
+It is expected that online sports betting will be available when the industry officially launches in the Lone Star state.
+Retail sportsbooks could be offered at professional sports stadiums throughout the state as there currently aren’t any casinos in operation.

 The size of the US sports betting industry would grow tremendously if Texas sports betting was able to launch.
 There is still plenty of work that needs to be done before that takes place, but there have been enough recent conversations from lawmakers that it looks as if it could happen in the near future.